Pistolerismo: Towards the dictatorship

-This context facilitated the rise of the new captain general of Catalonia Miguel Primo de Rivera, who in the summer 1923 decided to militarise again the public space by sending troops in the streets.
-De Rivera took a deal with four generals in Madrid who were organizing a coup and the 11th September 1923 he put in place his plan.
-During the party of the Catalan Nation there were protests against the government and the army engaged in the colonial war in Morocco.
+This context facilitated the rise of the new captain general of Catalonia Miguel Primo de Rivera, who in the summer 1923 decided to militarize again the public space by sending troops in the streets.
+De Rivera took a deal with four generals in Madrid who were organizing a coup and on 11 September 1923 he put in place his plan.
+During the National Day of Catalonia, there were protests against the government and the army engaged in the colonial war in Morocco.
 De Rivera exploited this situation to take the power.
 With the help of Somatén's leaders and the support of the industrial world he suppressed civil authorities in Catalonia, forcing in this way the king to take a clear position.
-In front of this initiative Ferdinando XIII decided to support the coup and the 15th September he appointed de Rivera as the new prime minister, sharing with him the goal to deprived all Spanish political establishment.
+In front of this initiative Alfonso XIII decided to support the coup and on 15 September he appointed de Rivera as the new prime minister, sharing with him the goal to deprived all Spanish political establishment.